scran_qc

 , whether the median and MAD were already computed the log-scale.)

 Using a log-transformation instructs the outlier definition to focus on the fold-change from the median.
-In practice, this is useful for metrics that are always positive and have right-skewed distributions, as the log-transformation symmetrizes the distribution and makes it more normal-like such that the ChooseFilterThresholdsOptions::num_mads
+This has several benefits for right-skewed distributions of (mostly) positive values, where the log-transformation symmetrizes the distribution and makes it more normal-like.
+This improves the relevance of the interpretation of ChooseFilterThresholdsOptions::num_mads

 If this is true